Centering prayer

-Centering Prayer is a method designed to facilitate the development of contemplative prayer by preparing faculties to receive the gift of contemplative prayer.
-It presents ancient Christian wisdom teachings in an updated form.
-Centering Prayer is not meant to replace other kinds of prayer; rather it casts a new light and depth of meaning on them.
-It is at the same time a relationship with God and a discipline to foster that relationship.
-This method of prayer is a movement beyond conversation with Christ to communion with him.
-The method formed as a direct result of the experiences reading the Cloud of Unknowing by the community at the Trappist St. Joseph's Abbey in Spencer, Massachusetts where three brothers in particular helped the method come into being; those brothers were: Fr.
+Centering Prayer is a method of Christian prayer developed in the 20th century by Trappist monks at St. Joseph's Abbey in Spencer, Massachusetts: Fr.
 William Meninger, Fr.
-M. Basil Pennington and Abbot Thomas Keating.
+Basil Pennington and Fr.
+Thomas Keating, developed from the historical practice of contemplative prayer.

+Centering prayer is influenced by ancient Christian practices outlined in texts by St. Teresa Avila, St. John of the Cross and the text The Cloud of Unknowing as well as many other ancient Christian writings.
+It is not meant to replace other kinds of prayer; rather it aims to cast a new light and depth of meaning on them by fostering a direct experience of God.
+Centering Prayer is not without controversy among some Catholics, by arguing the practice is inappropriate and deviates from mainstream views of prayer.

 Name

 The name was taken from Thomas Merton's description of contemplative prayer, from which Centering Prayer draws, as prayer that is "centered entirely on the presence of God".
 In his book Contemplative Prayer, Merton writes "Monastic prayer begins not so much with 'considerations' as with a 'return to the heart,' finding one's deepest center, awakening the profound depths of our being in the presence of God".